extrawurst/extrawurst.github.io/_posts/2015-06-29-osx-app-bundles.md

 * [github repository](https://github.com/Extrawurst/DerelictCF)

 Using these bindings we can do the exact same as in the c++ example above and change the working directory appropriately after app start.
-Now we are finished, we can use whatevery content we bundle up in the app and give it an icon image!
+Now we are finished, we can use whatever content we bundle up in the app and give it an icon image!

 ### "Bundle Programming Guide"